-Accreditation of a joint programme using the EA within the Italian context can apply to:
+Accreditation of a joint programme using the EA within the Italian context, in the case ANVUR coordinates the procedure or not, can apply to:

+a) a programme already accredited at the national level, of which the entirety or a portion (e.g., a curriculum) is used as part of a proposed joint program.
+If the program has not yet been accredited but is also intended to be offered as a national program, it must first undergo the standard accreditation procedure, in accordance with the annual deadlines;

-- a) A programme already nationally accredited, where either the entire programme or a portion (e.g., a curriculum) is used as part of a joint programme proposal; - b) A newly established joint programme, consisting of a set of modules offered by one or more Italian universities that do not belong to pre-existing, nationally accredited programmes.
+b) a newly established joint programme, consisting of a set of modules offered by one or more Italian universities that do not belong to pre-existing, nationally accredited programmes.